GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 This way, you can react to events and do something about them.
 For instance, whenever a new post is added on the site, you can send a notification by email.
 Check recipe [Sending a notification when there is a new post](http://localhost:8080/recipes/sending-a-notification-when-there-is-a-new-post/) to learn how to do this.

+= How can Gato GraphQL synchronize content across sites? =

+We can create GraphQL queries that fetch content from a site, and import that content into another site or even network of sites.

+Check recipes [Importing a post from another WordPress site](http://localhost:8080/recipes/importing-a-post-from-another-wordpress-site/) and [Distributing content from an upstream to multiple downstream sites](http://localhost:8080/recipes/distributing-content-from-an-upstream-to-multiple-downstream-sites/) which explain how to do this.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.